-As shown previously, Fe ATRP can be activated by bacteria including E. coli.4 To investigate the effects of NapC overexpression on Fe reduction rates, E. coli (BADNAP) were used in Fe ATRP reactions (Table S5) alongside E. coli(E).
-An iron catalysed ATRP of the water-soluble monomer poly(ethylene glycol) methyl ether methacrylate (PEGMA, Mn = 300 gmol@1) was carried out at 37°C with tris(2- dimethylaminoethyl)amine (Me6TREN) for Fe3+ reduction.
-The kinetics of each reaction was monitored by 1H NMR (Figure 2a) and the resulting polymers were analysed by SEC (Figure S4 and Table 1).
-An increased rate of polymerisation was observed by the larger polymer yield for E. coli(BADNAP_0.0018%) and E.coli(BADNAP_0.18%) activated reactions, compared to those activated by E. coli(E) or E. coli(BADNAP_S) cultures.
+As shown previously, Fe ATRP can be activated by bacteria including E. coli.
+To investigate the effects of changing NapC expression on Fe reduction rates, E. coli (BADNAP) were used in Fe ATRP reactions (Table S5) alongside E. coli(E).
+An iron catalysed ATRP of the water-soluble monomer poly(ethylene glycol) methyl ether methacrylate (PEGMA, Mn = 300 gmol@1) was carried out at 37°C with tris(2-dimethylaminoethyl)amine (Me6TREN) for Fe3+ reduction.
+The kinetics of each reaction was monitored by H NMR (Figure 2a) and the resulting polymers were analysed by SEC (Figure S4 and Table 1).
+A larger polymer yield for E. coli(BADNAP\0.0018%) and E.coli(BADNAP\0.18%) activated reactions was observed, compared to those activated by E. coli(E) or E. coli(BADNAP\S) cultures.
+Importantly, all cell polymerisation studies were performed when cells had reached an OD of 500 and therefore observed effects were not due to differing growth rates.

 This suggested that the upregulation of the NapC protein had some effect on the rates of Fe3+ reduction to Fe2+.
 As this difference is small, it suggests that there could be other factors contributing to EET from the bacteria to the Fe catalyst.
-These might include (electron transfer) ET across the periplasm via other cascade proteins in the electron transport chain, or EET between shuttle molecules and the Fe catalyst (Figure 2b).
+These might include electron transfer (ET) across the periplasm via other cascade proteins in the electron transport chain, or EET between shuttle molecules and the Fe catalyst (Figure 2b).

 To note the Đ[c] values suggest the polymerisation is not very well controlled.
-However, we do show bioelectrical activity is one factor effecting the mechanism of polymerisation and will be discussed in more detail in the proceeding experiments.
-Howvere, more research is required to deconstruct the other biological controlling factors.
+However, we do show bioelectrical activity is one factor affecting the mechanism of polymerisation and will be discussed in more detail in the proceeding experiments.
+However, more research is required to deconstruct the other biological controlling factors.